abeldekat/cmp-mini-snippets/README.md

 # cmp_mini_snippets

+This plugin is a completion source for [nvim-cmp], providing the snippets produced by [mini.snippets].

-[mini.snippets] completion source for [nvim-cmp] Mini.snippets is a plugin to manage and expand snippets.
+[mini.snippets] is a plugin to manage and expand snippets.

 Currently, the plugin is in [beta].